What It’s Like to Fly United Basic Economy

 As you can see, the Basic Economy fare for a flight from San Francisco to Los Angeles would save you $60 on a roundtrip ticket.
 For some of the longer flights, you’d only save $40 — which is less in savings than what you’d pay to check a bag both ways ($25 one way; $50 roundtrip).
 From a financial perspective, sometimes it’s worth it, sometimes it’s not.

 However, I’d guess that United doesn’t actually want you to choose the Basic Economy fare.
 It’s there to make the economy fare look better and worth the extra money.
 In turn, this means happier passengers.

 United Basic Economy Review

-While some of these features don’t sound so bad on paper — especially for a solo traveler who packs light — how were they in reality?
+While some of these features don’t sound so bad on paper, especially for a solo traveler who packs light.
+But how were they in reality?
 What was the experience like?
 I’ve broken it down into several stages and rated each with a pain score on a scale of 0-5; 0 being pain free, 5 being the most painful.

-Since United basic economy passengers are only allowed one personal item on board — so, one piece of luggage small enough to fit under your seat — I had to pack efficiently.
+United Basic Economy passengers are only allowed one personal item on board.
+That’s one bag small enough to fit under the seat in front of you.
+I had to pack efficiently.
 Fortunately, for a warm-weather weekend trip, that’s not too hard.
 I packed:

 - 2 shirts

 - 1 set of pajamas